Warehouse Robotics: Combining Locus Robotics With Logiwa Warehouse Automation

 The Beginning of Robotics in Manufacturing and Warehousing

-With 2.7 million industrial robots currently in-use around the world, and 400,000 new robots arriving on the market every year, one thing is abundantly clear: robots are here to stay.
+With 2.7 million industrial robots currently in use around the world and 400,000 new robots arriving on the market every year, one thing is abundantly clear: robots are here to stay.

 Ever since the first industrial robot design in 1954, robotics technology has continued to evolve and support the operations of the modern world.
 It all started with George Devol seeking a patent for his Unimate design in 1954.

-The Unimate (short for “Universal Automation”), was essentially a large, mechanical arm that could perform repetitive tasks like metalworking and welding.
+The Unimate, short for “Universal Automation,” was essentially a large, mechanical arm that could perform repetitive tasks like metalworking and welding.
 That single robot transformed manufacturing and gave rise to a living legacy that is the modern robotics industry.

 Robotics Technology Has Greatly Improved

-The primary function for robotics has always been to make things easier and safer for humans, as well as increase the efficiency of human operations.
+The primary function of robotics has always been to make things easier and safer for humans, as well as increase the efficiency of human operations.
 In their earlier stages of development, robots only took on jobs that were too dangerous for humans to do.
 Now, they’re actively helping in warehouses and manufacturing plants as a supplemental workforce.

 As robots have gotten smarter, they’ve been able to take on more complex roles.
-Unlike initial models, which were limited to basic tasks like welding, metalworking and moving short distances, robots can now serve a variety of functions while working collaboratively and autonomously alongside humans.
+Unlike initial models, which were limited to basic tasks like welding, metalworking, and moving short distances, robots can now serve a variety of functions while working collaboratively and autonomously alongside humans.

-Groups, like Locus Robotics Inc., have worked hard over the years to integrate new technological developments, like artificial intelligence (AI) and the Internet of Things (IoT), with automated robotics technology to take robots further.
+Groups, like Locus Robotics Inc., have worked hard over the years to integrate new technological developments, such as artificial intelligence (AI) and the Internet of Things (IoT), with automated robotics technology to take robots further.